mdda/corenlp-java-server/README.md

 ## License

-Since this embeds the GPL2(+) CoreNLP project, all modifications and extensions will also be GPL2(+).
+Since this embeds the GPL2(+) CoreNLP project (https://github.com/stanfordnlp/CoreNLP), all modifications and extensions will also be GPL2(+).

 Note that simply using this as a REST API service doesn't mean a client using the HTTP API must be GPL.
 If that were Stanford's intention,